Ninouphar/fdf/README.md

 * **Graphical library** : *Minilibx* (from 42 school)
 * **Language** : *C*

 It takes a .txt file as an input.
-The file has to respect the following format :
+The file contains rows of numbers :
 ![File_format](File_format.png)

 Numbers represent the height of the "hills" and can be negative.
-The number of columns and the number of lines can be different.
+The number of columns and the number of rows can be different, but rows must have the same size, as well as the columns.

 <h2>Usage</h2>